-* TSX dips 7.35 points, or 0.05 percent, to 15,554.60 * Seven of 10 main index sectors advance * Goldcorp, Barrick slip with bullion price By John Tilak TORONTO, Aug 21 (Reuters) - Canada's main stock index was little changed on Thursday as investors digested mixed economic data and awaited a speech from U.S. Federal Reserve Chair Janet Yellen for clues on the direction of the central bank's monetary policy.
+* TSX up 7.16 points, or 0.05 percent, at 15,484.33 * Five of 10 main index sectors advance * Energy shares climb with oil price By John Tilak TORONTO, Aug 20 (Reuters) - Canada's main stock index was little changed on Wednesday, with weakness in the materials sector offset by gains in industrials, as investors braced themselves for monetary policy commentary from the U.S. Federal Reserve.

 - Commodity Markets